darlean-io/darlean.ts/core/README.md

 The `@darlean/core` package provides the functionality that is required to create an application that hosts Darlean actors.

+* For information on how to create actors and actor suites, see the [@darlean/base](../base/) package.

 # Installation

 ```